Venafi/VenafiPS/docs/functions/Import-TppCertificate.md

 ```

 ### -PrivateKey
-The private key data.
-Requires a Password.
+Private key data; requires a value for Password.
 For a PEM certificate, the private key is in either the RSA or PKCS#8 format.
-If the CertificateData field contains a PKCS#12 formatted certificate, this parameter is ignored because only one private key is allowed.
+Do not provide for a PKCS#12 certificate as the private key is already included.

 ```yaml
 Type: String